BrunaLab/LAS6292_DataManagement/content/post/class-sessions/09_class.md

 ### Grading Rubric:

 **50:** Ways errors can get incorporated have been identified; revised form and google doc use UI/UX principles to reduce most data recording errors.
 **35:** Some (but not all) ways that errors can get incorporated have been identified; revised form and google doc use UI/UX principles to reduce some of the potential data recording errors.
 **20:** Few of the ways errors can be included are identified; data collection still likely to be error-prone and inefficient.

-# Sources for Today's Session

-1. ICPSR [*Guide to Social Science Data Preparation and Archiving:
-Best Practice Throughout the Data Life Cycle (6th Edition)*](https://www.icpsr.umich.edu/web/pages/deposit/guide/)

-2. DataONE Community Engagement & Outreach Working Group (2017) "Metadata Management".
-Accessed through the Data Management Skillbuilding Hub at https://dataoneorg.github.io/Education/lessons/07_metadata/index on Aug 31, 2020